DallanQ/lost_ruins_of_arnak/QA.md

 > Can an idol still be used in a slot even when the idol's effect has not been used, i.e. a face up idol?
 For example, a player in one of our games had an idol who's effect was to flip over a guardian and re-use its boon.
 However, the guardian hadn't even been used, but an idol slot was still required.

 When you claim an idol, you must either use its effect immediately or forfeit it.
 The idol is then flipped over when taken to show the effect is no longer available.
 According to the rulebook, when you gain an idol, if you can't use the effect at that moment, the effect is lost, but you keep the idol face down.
-You can never have face-up idols on your player board.
+And you can never have face-up idols on your player board.

 [archaelogist-placement](https://boardgamegeek.com/thread/2621084/archaelogist-placement)

 > Once you place an archaeologist (either to dig or to discover), they are permanently locked in that place until end of round (barring special cards that let you move them), correct?
+However, the rulebook seems clear on Dig, but is it possible to place a worker to Dig, and then on a later action move that worker off to discover a new area?

 You are correct and the rule book is clear: unless by some card effect, your workers stay on the board until the end of the round.
 This contributes to the tight resource and action management of the game.